 Winter is coming!
-It’s a time of year where many people’s emotions take a nosedive.
-The cold of winter and lack of sunlight can make shaking the blues a challenge!
+It’s a time of year when many people’s emotions take a nosedive.
+The cold of winter and lack of sunlight can challenge shaking the blues!
 Some of the simplest things can give your mood a much-needed boost.

-Being around nature can improve mood and lower anxiousness.
+Being around nature can improve mood and lower anxiety.
 But let’s face it; it’s cold outside in most places in the US.